petek77/domo-petek/README.md

 #Frequently Asked Questions
-<b>How do I get the day/night icon in the top right of the screen?</b><br />
-In Domoticz, add a dummy switch with a name of your choice.
-Set a timer so it goes on at sunrise and goes out on sunset.
-Fill in the name of this dummy switch in Dashticz's settings.

 <b>How to use Dashticz if Domoticz is password protected?</b><br />
 Go to Dashticz's settings via the cog-icon in the top right of the screen.
 Fill in the full path for Domoticz, e.g.: http://username:password@192.168.1.3:8084 (withouth trailing slash)

 <b>When Domoticz is updated, it has removed Dashticz?!</b><br />
-Unfortunately, Dashticz has to be installed into Domoticz's www-directory.
+Unfortunately, this occurs when Dashticz is installed into Domoticz's www-directory.
 When Domoticz installs an update, it complete removes the www-directory, before placing the updated version back.
-Currently, there is no solution for this, youhave to re-install Dashticz.
+Currently, there is no solution for this (except for installing Dashticz on another webserver), you have to re-install Dashticz.

 # Changelog
+0.79 - 20/02/2015
+- Fixed XBMC 'Currently Playing'-block
+- Fixes for JointSpace remote

+0.78 - 19/02/2015
+- Fixed errors in calling functions before js-files are loaded

+0.77 - 19/02/2015
+- Fixed slider issues
+- Fixed Domoticz-calls

+0.76 - 16/02/2015
+- HTML of different blocks separated for easier theming
+- Bundled JS-functions in separate files

+0.75 - 14/02/2015
+- Getting latitude/longitude from Domoticz instead of own setting
+- Fixes in showing graphs
+- CSS fixes

+0.74 - 13/02/2015
+- Separated Dashticz from Domoticz.

 0.73 - 12/02/2015
 - Preparions for adding support for televisions with JointSpace-support